zaiisao/Documentation/en/Interactive Broadcast/mac_video.md

 > Use a physical device to run the sample.
 Simulators may lack the functionality or the performance needed to run the sample.

-## Creating an Agora Account and Getting an App ID
+## Create an Agora Account and Get an App ID

 1. Sign up for a developer account at [https://dashboard.agora.io/](https://dashboard.agora.io/).